fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolDomain.md

 # Get-MsolDomain

 ## SYNOPSIS
-Retrieves a domain Microsoft Azure Active Directory.
+Gets a domain in Azure Active Directory.

 ## SYNTAX